zacfukuda/minamoto/README.md

 Contrast to `yarn start`, thie command do not run Browsersync server.
 It just keeps watching file changes and outputs new files.
 This command is very useful when you finalize your project.

 ### `yarn build`
-Build unminified files in addition to those minified, which have `.min` suffix.
+Build unminified files in addition to minified ones that have `.min` suffix.
+It is recommeded to run this command before you upload files to production server.

-> All comiled files will be output to `dist` directory.

 ## Folder Structure
 ```
 .
-├── dist
-│   ├── css
+├── css
-│   └── js
 ├── functions
 │   ├── cron
 │   ├── media